Tim Boswell

-Personal life
+Background

 The son of a farmer, Tim Boswell was educated at Marlborough College and New College, Oxford, where he obtained a degree in Classics and a diploma in agricultural economics.

 Boswell was married to Helen Delahay Boswell, née Rees, for 50 years until her death in 2019.
-They had three daughters together including the Conservative Member of Parliament Victoria Prentis.
+They had three daughters together including the former Conservative Member of Parliament Victoria Prentis.

+Boswell died on 30 August 2025, at the age of 82.

 Political career

 Conservative Party

-He joined the Conservative Research Department in 1966, becoming head of the economics section in 1974.
+Boswell joined the Conservative Research Department in 1966, becoming head of the economics section in 1974.
 He stood for Parliament at the February 1974 general election in Rugby but lost by 6,154 votes to Labour's William Price.

 He was elected as the Treasurer of the Daventry Conservative Association in 1976 and subsequently its Chairman from 1979 to 1983.
 He became a political advisor to the Minister of Agriculture, Fisheries and Food Michael Jopling for two years from 1984.